Barret Robbins

-Barret Glenn Robbins (born August 26, 1973) is a former American football center who played nine seasons for the Oakland Raiders of the National Football League (NFL).
-After playing college football for Texas Christian University, he was taken by the Oakland Raiders in the second round of the 1995 NFL Draft.
+Barret Glenn Robbins (born August 26, 1973) is an American former professional football player who was a center for nine seasons with the Oakland Raiders of the National Football League (NFL).
+After playing college football for the TCU Horned Frogs, he was taken by the Raiders in the second round of the 1995 NFL draft.
 He was elected to the Pro Bowl in 2002.
 He was the leader of the Raiders offensive line that led them to Super Bowl XXXVII.